shards-7/fakeyou.py/README.md

 ### say function

-this is a function that generates TTS in a specfic voice model it have 3 args, ttsModelToken, text, and filename
+this is a function that generates TTS in a specfic voice model it has 3 args: ttsModelToken, text, and filename

 - text : is the text to convert to speech
 - ttsModelToken : voice model token